baitxaps/EasySocket/README.md

 - How to build the C++ development environment under different platforms and share the application of code base.
 - Basic knowledge of Socket network communication.
 - Front-end (client) network communication, and practical application to the commercial tool engine.
 - Back-end (server) network communication, step by step to build high-performance servers.
-Connect to 10,000 user links from one user.Exploring performance bottlenecks, Solve the bottleneck, step by step, add optimization points, compare before and after, in-depth analysis of each optimization to solve those problems.
+Connect to 10,000 user links from one user.Exploring performance bottlenecks,Solve the bottleneck, step by step, add optimization points, compare before and after,in-depth analysis of each optimization to solve those problems.

 EasySocket